Skip to main content

 Licensing

-Once you have successfully completed the Diploma of Renewable Energy Engineering you will be eligible to apply to the Clean Energy Council (CEC) to for your provisional Grid-connect Design Only accreditation.
+Once you have successfully completed the Diploma of Renewable Energy Engineering you will be eligible to apply for provisional accreditation from Clean Energy Council (CEC).
 This accreditation is for individuals who want to design solar systems that are connected to the grid.
-It is not compulsory, but is a popular pathway for people who want to enter the industry.
-Visit the CEC website for more information on how to apply for provisional accreditation, and how to upgrade to full accreditation.
+It is not compulsory but is a popular pathway for people who want to enter the industry.

 Study pathways